sybila/biodivine-hctl-model-checker/README.md

 | exists x    | 3{x}: &phi;        |

-The operator precedence is following:
+We are using following operator precedence:
 * unary operators (negation + temporal): 1
 * binary temporal operators: 2
 * boolean binary operators: and=3, xor=4, or=5, imp=6, eq=7